FelixOnline/v2/content/articles/2013-11-15-cleaning-in-halls-confusion.md

 subtitle: >
   Freshers suffer after Campus Services changes halls’ cleaning contract
 date: "2013-11-15 02:15:09 +0000"

 # Attributes from Felix Online V1
 id: "4058"
 old_path: /news/4058/cleaning-in-halls-confusion
 aliases:
  - /news/4058/cleaning-in-halls-confusion
+imported: true
+comments:
+ - Looking at the terms set out in the accommodation contract there is no clause stating College can change the terms of the agreement without prior notice I hope this gets sorted out soon as students are being shortchangedWhat did they expect to happen if they sack 46 cleaners to save money  This despite the college running one of the biggest surpluses in the HE sector   BrilliantHi JoePlease reject this comment I am just testing the system

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true